mongodb-partners/maap-framework/docs/maap-docs/docs/intro.md

 The following limitations have been recognized within the current framework.
 These will be addressed in upcoming updates and releases:

 - Support for only `.pptx` format in `ppt` dataloader.
-- Local PDF, PPT, and DOCX files mentioned in the chatbot sources response cannot be opened directly.
+- Local PDF, PPT, and DOCX files mentioned in the data sources response cannot be opened directly.
 - `collectionName`, `embeddingKey`, `textKey` values in the `.config` file are fixed and cannot be changed.
 - There might be frequent timeouts in AnyScale LLM.
 - Confluence loader fails at authentication.